GIScience/Leaflet.Heightgraph/README.md

 - Opera

 ### Supported data:
 Input data has to be of type [GeoJSON-Format](http://geojson.org/).
 This must consist of feature collection(s) corresponding to a certain attribute which could - as an example - be surface or gradient information.
 Each `FeatureCollection` comprises a certain `attribute` in its `properties` (e.g. `'summary': 'steepness'`) and has a list of `LineString` features with coordinates including height values and the `attributeType` which corresponds to the certain type of attribute within this segment (in this case it could be an index of steepness) declared in its `properties`.
+Notice that the list of coordinates has to start with the last coordinates of the previous `LineString`.

 ```javascript
 var FeatureCollections = [{